databricks/koalas/README.md

 File a GitHub issue: https://github.com/databricks/koalas/issues

-Databricks customers are also welcomed to file a support ticket to request a new feature.
+Databricks customers are also welcome to file a support ticket to request a new feature.

 ### How is Koalas different from Dask?